RustyYato/generic-field-projection/intrusive_collections_examples/README.md

 [`LinkedList`](https://doc.rust-lang.org/std/collections/struct.LinkedList.html)
 type, and transfer ownership of the set of objects to the linked list.
 This is the paradigm that most programmers are used to.
-We assume that you're familiar with this paradigm, so we won't talk about it any more.
+We assume that you're familiar with this paradigm, so we won't talk about it any more here.

 #### Intrusive example